savonet/book/reference.md

 Encoding formats {#sec:encoders}
 ----------------

+\TODO{section à reprendre}

+TODO: they are introduced in [there](#sec:encoders-intro).

-\TODO{section à reprendre} Encoders are used to define formats into which raw sources should be encoded by an output.
+Encoders are used to define formats into which raw sources should be encoded by an output.
 The syntax for encoders is `%encoder(parameters...)` or, if you use default parameters, `%encoder`.

 In most Liquidsoap scripts, the encoding format determines what kind of data is streamed.
 The type of an encoding format depends on its parameter.
 For example,